 - Quinn Emanuel and its co-counsel achieved a landmark civil rights settlement with The City of New York and the New York Police Department (NYPD).
 The City and the NYPD agreed to pay up to $75 million (the second largest civil rights settlement in the City’s history) to resolve claims that as a result of NYPD quotas, New York City police officers issued approximately 900,000 criminal summonses without probable cause in violation of the Constitution.
 The settlement agreement also sets forth a series of significant steps that the City has taken since the start of the litigation, or will be taking going forward, to address quota policy and other matters raised in the lawsuit.

 - We obtained an important victory in the U.S. Supreme Court on behalf of a plaintiff class of consumers challenging price-fixing of ATM access fees by Visa, MasterCard, and the big banks.
 The Supreme Court had previously granted the defendants’ petition for certiorari from a D.C.
 Circuit decision upholding the complaint on a motion to dismiss.
 After we filed our merits brief as co-lead counsel for the plaintiffs, the Supreme Court dismissed the defendants’ petition as improvidently granted, finding that the defendants’ arguments were inconsistent with the question on which the Court had originally granted certiorari, effectively upholding the D.C.
 Circuit decision in our favor.
 In late 2021, we and our co-counsel obtained class certification for a class of consumers that used major bank ATMs during the class period.
 The D.C.
 Circuit then granted Visa and Mastercard the right to seek an interlocutory appeal, which we briefed and argued in 2022.
 On July 25, 2023, the D.C.
 Circuit upheld our class certification decision in full, paving the way for us to continue seeking over $1 billion in single damages for a class period from October 2007 through the present.
 We previously settled with three bank defendants for a combined $66 million, and the Court finally approved the settlement earlier this year.
+This brought the total recovered to over $263 million.

 - As court-appointed co-lead counsel for direct purchaser plaintiffs in In re Flexible Polyurethane Foam Antitrust Litigation (N.D.
 Ohio), we achieved over $430 million in settlements for the class from nine different defendants accused of colluding to raise prices of polyurethane foam used in bedding, furniture, automobiles, and carpet underlay.
 On the path to these recoveries, we won certification of a national class of direct purchasers, defeated the defendants’ effort to have the certification decision reversed on appeal (including in the U.S. Supreme Court), and defeated those same defendants’ motions for summary judgment.
 We have also successfully pursued claims on behalf of bedding companies in the English courts against the polyurethane foam cartelists, successfully resolving the claims without needing to serve proceedings.